Frequently asked questions around Azure Active Directory reports

 Q: What is the data retention for activity logs (Audit and Sign-ins) in the Azure portal?

-A: The following table lists the data retention period for activity logs.
-For more information, see data retention policies for Azure AD reports.
+A: For more information, see data retention policies for Azure AD reports.

 Q: How long does it take until I can see the activity data after I have completed my task?